MTDOJRP/docs/docs/introduction/basic-commands.md

 - **/dv**: Deletes the vehicle you're currently in or nearby.
 - **/hood**: Opens the hood of the vehicle you're currently in or nearby.
 - **/trunk**: Opens the trunk of the vehicle you're currently in or nearby.
-- **/engine**: Toggles the engine of the vehicle you're currently in or nearby.
+- **/engine**: Toggles the engine of the vehicle you're currently in.

 ## 🧑 Player Commands
 - **/me (action)**: Displays an action in chat for nearby players.